giuliainbarcelona/mvp-dashboard-project/README.md

 | home     | BIGINT        | Sales related to home products \*\*    |
 | weather  | VARCHAR(255)  | Weather condition on the day           |

-\* The initial date is given in the american format.
+\* The initial date is given in the american format: YYYY-MM-DD

 \*\* Men, women, kids, clothing, sport, home are the categories